Fix MS Access Database Error 3049: Cannot Open Access Database

 Summary: The blog outlines reasons that may result in ‘MS Access error 3049 – cannot open database’ issue.
 It also describes some manual methods to fix the error such as using the MS Access built-in compact and repair utility, and Windows built-in drive tool to repair the ACCDB or MDB database files.
 Plus, you can try recovery tricks like importing data into a new db or restoring a backup to salvage data from corrupt file.
 The article also discusses how Stellar Repair for Access software can help fix the issue when the manual methods fail.

 As you may know, Microsoft Access 2007 and higher versions by default create databases in ACCDB file format.
 MS Access 2003 and earlier versions create db in MDB file format.
-If you can’t open the ACCDB or MDB file, it’s very likely that the file has turned corrupt and results in Microsoft Access cannot open the database error.
+If you can’t open the ACCDB or MDB file, the file has likely turned corrupt and results in Microsoft Access cannot open the database error.

 Access database file corruption may occur due to the following reasons: